Fleur Jong: Career

-Early in her career, she competed as a T43-classified athlete.
+Early in her career, Jong competed as a T43-classified athlete.
 She won the bronze medal in the women's 200 metres T44 event at the 2015 IPC Athletics World Championships held in Doha, Qatar.
 She also finished in 6th place in the women's 100 metres T44 event.
-She represented the Netherlands in two events at the 2016 Summer Paralympics in Rio de Janeiro, Brazil.
+Jong represented the Netherlands in two events at the 2016 Summer Paralympics in Rio de Janeiro, Brazil.
 In both the women's 100 metres T44 and women's 200 metres T44 she did not advance to compete in the final.
-In 2017, she finished in 4th place in the women's 200 metres T44 event at the World Para Athletics Championships held in London, United Kingdom.
+In 2017, Jong finished in 4th place in the women's 200 metres T44 event at the World Para Athletics Championships held in London, United Kingdom.

-At the beginning of 2018, World Para Athletics implemented classification changes and, as of that year, she competes as a T62-classified athlete, a class specifically for athletes with double below the knee amputation.
-In 2019, she finished in 4th place in the women's long jump T64 event at the World Para Athletics Championships held in Dubai, United Arab Emirates.
+At the beginning of 2018, World Para Athletics implemented classification changes and, as of that year, Jong competes as a T62-classified athlete, a class specifically for athletes with double below the knee amputation.
+In 2019, Jong finished in 4th place in the women's long jump T64 event at the World Para Athletics Championships held in Dubai, United Arab Emirates.
 She also finished in 7th place in the women's 100 metres T64 event.

-In May 2021, she became the first female T62-classified athlete to jump more than six metres in the long jump event.
+In May 2021, Jong became the first female T62-classified athlete to jump more than six metres in the long jump event.
 She set a new record of 6.02 metres at the 2021 World Para Athletics Grand Prix event held in Nottwil, Switzerland.
-In June 2021, she improved her world record to 6.06 metres at the World Para Athletics European Championships in Bydgoszcz, Poland.
+In June 2021, she won two gold medals by setting a new world record in both the women's 100 metres T64 and women's long jump T64 events at the World Para Athletics European Championships held in Bydgoszcz, Poland.
+In the long jump event, Jong set a new world record twice: in her fifth attempt, she jumped 6.04 metres and she improved this to 6.06 metres in her next attempt.
 A week later, she improved her world record again to 6.09 metres at the annual Gouden Spike competition held in Leiden, Netherlands.
 She also won the 50th Gouden Spike award for her achievement.

-She represented the Netherlands at the 2020 Summer Paralympics in Tokyo, Japan.
+Jong represented the Netherlands at the 2020 Summer Paralympics in Tokyo, Japan.
 She won the gold medal in the women's long jump T64 event with a new world record of 6.16 metres.
 She finished in 4th place in the women's 100 metres T64 event.
-She was also one of the flag bearers for the Netherlands during the opening ceremony of the 2020 Summer Paralympics.
+In the final, she set a new T62 Paralympic record of 13.10 seconds.
+Jong was also one of the flag bearers for the Netherlands during the opening ceremony of the 2020 Summer Paralympics.